Intan Azura Mokhtar

-Intan Azura binte Mokhtar (Jawi: اينتن ازورا بنت مختار; born 1976) is a former Singaporean politician.
+Intan Azura binte Mokhtar (Jawi: اينتن ازورا بنت مختار; born 27 June 1976) is a Singaporean former politician.
+A member of the governing People's Action Party (PAP), she was the Member of Parliament (MP) for the Jalan Kayu division in Ang Mo Kio Group Representation Constituency (GRC) between 2011 and 2020.

 On 30 June 2020, Intan announced her retirement from politics to focus more on her health, her family, and her personal and professional growth in the next half of her life.

-She served as the Member of Parliament (MP) for the Jalan Kayu ward in the Ang Mo Kio Group Representation Constituency (GRC) from 7 May 2011 to 23 June 2020.
-She is also a member of the governing People's Action Party (PAP).

 Education

 Intan graduated with a bachelor's degree in physics from the National University of Singapore (NUS) before moving on to complete a postgraduate diploma in education at the National Institute of Education in Nanyang Technological University (NTU).
 She obtained a Master of Science and Doctor of Philosophy in information studies from NTU's Wee Kim Wee School of Communication and Information.
 She also holds a Master of Public Administration from NUS's Lee Kuan Yew School of Public Policy.